j-thepac/EuroAssignment/README.md

 Task2:
 ------
-some preprocessing I can think of is split visit_start and date_time columns into time and date columns logged_in can be converted to boolean, hits_avg arounded to a standard decimal precision replace nulls with some default
+some preprocessing I can think of is
+    split visit_start and date_time columns into time and date columns logged_in can be converted to boolean, hits_avg arounded to a standard decimal precision replace nulls with some default

+Assuming 19-2-19 is 2019-2-19
 some dimensions to consider:
 visitor(visitor id)
 geography(country, region)